What Teamsters are Saying and What You Should Know About the Strike at Genesys Hospital

 WHAT YOU NEED TO KNOW:

-We’ve been negotiating in good faith with Teamsters leaders since April, meeting with them nearly 50 times, including with state and federal mediators.
+We’ve been negotiating in good faith with Teamsters leaders since April, meeting with them more than 50 times, including with state and federal mediators.
 We're committed to working with our union partners to develop a long-term plan that will ensure the hospital continues serving the community.
 We know that this requires collaboration, and we are eager for the teamsters to join us in this effort.

 DIG DEEPER:

-- As determined by the National Labor Relations Act (NRLA) the mandatory subjects for bargaining are pay, hours, benefits, and terms and conditions of employment (such as seniority, scheduling practices, promotions, transfers, and grievance processes)
+• As determined by the National Labor Relations Act (NRLA) the mandatory subjects for bargaining are pay, hours, benefits, and terms and conditions of employment (such as seniority, scheduling practices, promotions, transfers, and grievance processes)

-- While the law requires good-faith negotiations, an employer does not have to agree to a proposal or make concessions.
+• While the law requires good-faith negotiations, an employer does not have to agree to a proposal or make concessions.
 An employer may present a last, best, final offer when good-faith negotiations have exhausted the prospects of reaching an agreement.

-- The issues separating both sides are complex and difficult, and we are working with mediators during this process, which is common practice in labor negotiations
+• The issues separating both sides are complex and difficult, and we are working with mediators during this process, which is common practice in labor negotiations.

 WHAT TEAMSTERS ARE SAYING: